rhel-labs/instruqt/satellite-online/03-create-image/assignment.md

 Configure the `Target environment`.

-1) Select `Use an accoutn configured from Sources`.
+1) Select `Use an account configured from Sources`.
 This selects an AWS account that was preconfigured for this lab.
 2) Select the source labelled `RHTE`.
 3) Observe that the `Default Region` and `Associated Account ID` are prefilled.
 4) Click on `Next`.